bettymoon/teya-ledger-bethcox/README.md

 ```

 # Assumptions & Need to Fixes
 I made this as a bare basic API, without a lot of authorisation and safety marking.
 It assumes that there is additional security methods to prevent malicious usage.

+I have used UUID to generate identifiers for Accounts and Transactions, but I would assume that a company has some way of generating these internally.

 For the GET calls I have passed the AccountId as a header rather than a parameter, this avoid the URL from being used maliciously.